WalletWasabi/WabiSabi/README.tex.md

 **Definition 1.2** ***Output:*** *A Bitcoin transaction output that the user wishes to create in the CoinJoin without linking to any of their inputs or other outputs.
 Similarly to inputs, we represent outputs only in terms of their satoshi amount $v_{\mathit{out}}$, ignoring details like the* ***scriptPubKey***

 **Definition 1.3** ***Credential:*** *An anonyous credential is issued by the coordinator at input registration, and certifies attributes that the coordinator validates before issuing.
-The user can then prove possession of a valid credential in zero-knowledge in order to register an output without the coordinator being able to link it to the input registration from which it originates, or any other output registrations.
+The user can then prove possession of a valid credential in zero-knowledge in order to register an output without the coordinator being able to link it to the input registration from which it originates, or any other output registrations.*

-We use the key-verifiable anonymous credential scheme from [CPZ19](#references), instantiated with two group attributes (attributes whose value is an element of theunderlying group  $\mathbb{G}$).*
+*We use the key-verifiable anonymous credential scheme from [CPZ19](#references), instantiated with two group attributes (attributes whose value is an element of theunderlying group  $\mathbb{G}$).*

 **Definition 1.4** ***Attribute:*** *In order to facilitate construction of Bitcoin transactions, a credential represents some amount of Bitcoin.
 For this we use two attributes: $M_v$ is a commitment to the amount of the registered input in satoshis and $M_s$ is a commitment to a serial number used for double spending prevention.*

 *During credential presentation randomized versions of the attributes are presented, which we denote $C_v$ and $C_s$.*

-Finally, $k$ is a protocol level constant, denoting the number of credentials used in input and output registration requests, and $v_{\mathit{max}} = 2^{51}-1$ constrains the amount value ranges<sup>[1]</sup>.
+Finally, $k$ is a protocol level constant, denoting the number of credentials used in input and output registration requests, and $v_{\mathit{max}} = 2^{51}-1$ constrains the amount value ranges<sup>[1](#1)</sup>.

-[//]: # (TODO Link to a footnotes section at the bottom for the line above's [1])

 ### 1.3 Input Registration
 The user, acting as Alice, submits her input of value $v_{\mathit{in}}$ along with $k$ pairs of group attributes,